Read part one of my spiritual journey for better context first if you have not already.

 - Couple this war on reason with temple covenants (promises) to not speak ill of church leaders and quotes like, “It is wrong to criticize the leaders of the Church, even if the criticism is true.”
 (Oaks) and you get a culture of blind following

 Okay, that was a lot.
 If you made it this far congratulations.
 There is a ton to take in there.
 These points along with countless others I was experiencing through multiple podcasts, blogs, websites, and thought leaders carried me through June 2017.
-I was noticing the people I was engaging with seemed to be very well respected, educated individuals.
+I was noticing the people I was engaging with in the exmormon spaces seemed to be very well respected and well educated individuals.
 This was different than the demographic I had pictured for exmormons.
-I was learning from former members of the seventy, stake presidents, bishops, CES teachers, and regular reasonable people like myself (or at least I wish to think I am) leaving the church over these issues.
+I was learning from former members of the seventy, stake presidents, bishops, CES teachers, and other well respected individuals leaving the church over these issues.

 I came to realize that these formerly fragmented pieces of information began to form a mosaic of the following: Some things that are true are not very useful + Censorship + Deceptively altering past quotes + It is wrong to criticize leaders of the Church, even if the criticism is true + so-called science + Intellectualism is dangerous + “us versus them” rhetoric + Prioritizing tithing before food and shelter + When the prophet speaks the debate is over + Obedience is the First Law of Heaven + control over the narrative of the origin story for generations = Policies and practices you’d expect to find in a totalitarian system such as North Korea or George Orwell’s 1984 not from the gospel of Jesus Christ.